K&L Gates: Ratings and rankings

-U.S. News has given the firm "Tier 1" national ratings in 42 different practice areas, placing it in the top 3 law firms with the most Tier 1 rankings.
+U.S. News and World Report has given the firm "Tier 1" national ratings in 42 different practice areas, placing it in the top 3 law firms with the most Tier 1 rankings.
 The firm garnered 129 first-tier ratings at the regional/city level across 59 practice groups.
 Chambers has given the firm a tier 1 national ranking for its Shipping & Maritime Transportation practice, as well as regional tier 1 rankings in: Corporate/Commercial (WA), Environmental (NJ), Bankruptcy and Healthcare (NC), Insurance, Litigation and Corporate (PA).

-The firm is ranked #34 in the Top 100 "most prestigious law firms in the country based on the assessments of lawyers at peer firms" by Vault.com.
+As of 2024, K&L Gates is ranked #49 in the Top 100 "most prestigious law firms in the country based on the assessments of lawyers at peer firms" by Vault.com.

-For three consecutive years (2017-2019) U.S. News has ranked K&L Gates as the top law firm in the U.S. for environmental litigation ("Law Firm of the Year - Environmental Litigation").
+For three consecutive years from 2017 to 2019, U.S. News and World Report ranked K&L Gates as the top law firm in the U.S. for environmental litigation ("Law Firm of the Year - Environmental Litigation").
 The firm has been named among the "Pacific Northwest Elite" by the website Above the Law, which noted the firm as the "Best Firm for Lobbying Congress in Your Favor".

 The firm ranks #41 in the American Lawyer "Global 200" rankings, which ranks firms worldwide by revenue.
 The legal news site Above the Law ranked the firm number 71 in its 2018 "Power 100" law firm rankings.
-The Financial Times labeled K&L among the "Most innovative North American law firms 2015: Compliance & technology".
+Financial Times labeled K&L among the "Most innovative North American law firms 2015: Compliance & technology".

 K&L Gates received a 100% rating in the 2018 Corporate Equality Index compiled by the Human Rights Campaign Foundation, an LGBT advocacy group.
-In 2016 the Yale Law Women organization included K&L Gates in the top ten family-friendly law firms.
-Vault.com has described the firm's “great work-life balance” and "pleasant culture" while also noting a "lack of transparency" at the firm.
+In 2016, the Yale Law Women organization included K&L Gates in the top ten family-friendly law firms.